 - When the top is browned to your liking, cut frittata into six wedges, garnish with sliced green onions, and serve hot.

 This recipe created by Kalyn when she had cherry tomatoes and there was a good sale on asparagus at the market!

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Asparagus and Tomato Frittata with Havarti and Dill is a tasty low-carb recipe, and a good breakfast for any phase of the original South Beach Diet.
+Asparagus and Tomato Frittata is perfect for low-carb or Keto diets, and it’s a good breakfast for any phase of the original South Beach Diet.
 If you’re strictly following the South Beach Diet recommendations for low-fat cheese you may need to use something instead of Havarti to make this lower in fat.

 Find More Recipes Like This One: